amytraylor/amytraylor.github.io/courses/MathAsArtMaterial/vibrantmatter.md

 Thing-power is a force exercised by that which is not specifically human (or even organic) upon humans.
 The dead rat stopped me in my tracks, as did the plastic cap and the wooden stick.
-But the suspicion remains: was this cap- tivating power ultimately a function of the subjective and intersubjective con- notations, memories, and affects that had accumulated around my idea of these items?
-Was my immobilization simply the result of my sudden recol- lection of the web of cultural meanings associated with the images “rat,” “plastic,” “wood”?
+But the suspicion remains: was this captivating power ultimately a function of the subjective and intersubjective connotations, memories, and affects that had accumulated around my idea of these items?
+Was my immobilization simply the result of my sudden recollection of the web of cultural meanings associated with the images “rat,” “plastic,” “wood”?
 It could be.
 But what if all the swarming activity inside my head was itself an expression of a motility inherent to materiality per se?
 In support of the latter view, Manuel De Landa describes the power of nonhuman materiality to “self-organize”’:

-inorganic matter-energy has a wider range of alternatives for the generation of structure than just simple phase transitions. . . .
-In other words, even the humblest forms of matter and energy have the potential for self-organization beyond the relatively simple type involved in the creation of crystals.
-There are, for instance, those coherent waves called solitons which form in many different types of materials, ranging from ocean waters (where they are called tsunamis) to lasers.
-Then there are... stable states (or attractors), 352 POLITICAL THEORY / June 2004
+> *inorganic matter-energy has a wider range of alternatives for the generation of structure
+> than just simple phase transitions. . . .
+In other words, even the humblest forms of matter

-which can sustain coherent cyclic activity. .. .
-Finally, and unlike the previous examples of nonlinear self-organization where true innovation cannot occur, there {are}... the dif- ferent combinations into which entities derived from the previous processes (crystals, coherent pulses, cyclic patterns) may enter.
-When put together, these forms of spontane- ous structural generation suggest that inorganic matter is much more variable and cre- ative than we ever imagined.
-And this insight into matter’s inherent creativity needs to be fully incorporated into our new materialist philosophies.
-"4
+> and energy have the potential for self-organization beyond the relatively simple type
+> involved in the creation of crystals.
+There are, for instance, those coherent waves called
+> solitons which form in many different types of materials, ranging from ocean waters
+> (where they are called tsunamis) to lasers.
+Then there are... stable states (or attractors),
+> which can sustain coherent cyclic activity. .. .
+Finally, and unlike the previous examples
+> of nonlinear self-organization where true innovation cannot occur, there {are}... the dif-
+> ferent combinations into which entities derived from the previous processes (crystals,
+> coherent pulses, cyclic patterns) may enter.
+When put together, these forms of spontaneous
+> structural generation suggest that inorganic matter is much more variable and creative
+> than we ever imagined.
+And this insight into matter’s inherent creativity needs to be
+> fully incorporated into our new materialist philosophies.*"

+***352 POLITICAL THEORY / June 2004***

 Kafka’s “Cares of a Family Man” is aless scientific depiction of the power of things to mobilize and re-form.
 The protagonist, Odradek, is a spool of